 Following reports by concerned members that their water-efficient washing machines left detergent residue on their clothes, we decided to recreate the problem in our labs to work out how to deal with it.

 The problem arises because some of the insoluble ingredients in detergents and some dirt don't get washed out when used with a low-water program.
 Normal CHOICE testing doesn't pick this up because the standard rinse performance test measures the soluble component of detergent that's left in the water after rinsing, not the insolubles.
 Also, our wash load is made up of white items (to best check the wash performance), which don't show up detergent residue well.

-Our testers used various detergents for the test, washing black items in two water-efficient machines (the Fisher & Paykel Aquasmart WLT70T60C and the Miele W1712), to see which produced the least residue:
+Our testers used various detergents for the test, washing black items in two water-efficient machines (the Fisher & Paykel Aquasmart WLT70T60C and the Miele W1712), to see which of the following produced the least residue:

 - a powder detergent that was a poor performer in our last test